-- ii) Timing and/or Contribution Toward Hazardous Substances Disposal.
-Identify whether all disposal of hazardous substances at the site occurred before you acquired (or will acquire) the property and whether you caused or contributed to any release of hazardous substances at the site.
+- i) Information on the Property Acquisition.
+To save space, you may combine responses to the following into one response, though please be sure to answer each item fully.
+Describe: - how you acquired or will acquire ownership (e.g., by negotiated purchase from a private individual, by purchase or transfer from another governmental unit, by foreclosure of real property taxes, by eminent domain, or other (describe)) - the date you acquired the property - the nature of your ownership (fee simple) (note that you must have sole ownership of the site to be eligible for funding) - the name and identity of the party from whom you acquired ownership (i.e., the transferor) and - all familial, contractual, corporate, or financial relationships or affiliations you have or had with all prior owners or operators (or other potentially responsible parties) of the property (including the person or entity from which you acquired the property) - ii) Timing and/or Contribution Toward Hazardous Substances Disposal.
+Identify whether all disposal of hazardous substances at the site occurred before you acquired the property and whether you caused or contributed to any release of hazardous substances at the site.
 Affirm that you have not, at any time, arranged for the disposal of hazardous substances at the site or transported hazardous substances to the site. - iii) Pre-Purchase Inquiry.
 Describe any inquiry by you or others into the previous ownership, uses of the property, and environmental conditions conducted prior to taking ownership.
-Please include in your description: - 1.
-The types of site assessments performed (e.g., ASTM E1527-05 Phase I), the dates of each assessment, and the entity for which they were performed (state whether the assessment was performed specifically for you, or if not, the name of the party that had the assessment performed and that party's relationship to you).
+Please include in your description: - The types of site assessments performed (e.g., ASTM Phase I), the dates of each assessment, and the entity for which they were performed (state whether the assessment was performed specifically for you, or if not, the name of the party that had the assessment performed and that party's relationship to you).
 Please note that to be eligible for a brownfields grant, parties who may be potentially liable under CERCLA (which includes current owners of the property) must demonstrate they are not liable for contamination at the property.
-In most cases, this demonstration must include evidence that an AAI investigation or Phase I Environmental Site Assessment in compliance with ASTM E1527-05 (or ASTM E2247-08) was conducted prior to property acquisition. - 2.
-Who performed the AAI investigation or Phase I environmental site assessments and identify his/her qualifications to perform such work. - 3.
-If your original AAI investigation or Phase I environmental site assessment was conducted more than 180 days prior to the date you acquired the property, affirm that you conducted the appropriate updates of the original assessment within 180 days prior to your acquisition of the property in order to take advantage of the bona fide prospective purchaser, innocent landowner, or contiguous property owner provision. - iv) Post-Acquisition Uses.
-Describe all uses to which the property has been put since you acquired ownership (or the uses that you anticipate once you acquire the property) through the present, including any uses by persons or entities other than you.
+In most cases, this demonstration must include evidence that an AAI investigation or Phase I Environmental Site Assessment in compliance with ASTM E1527-05 (or ASTM E2247-08) was conducted prior to property acquisition. - Who performed the AAI investigation or Phase I environmental site assessments and identify his/her qualifications to perform such work. - If your original AAI investigation or Phase I environmental site assessment was conducted more than 180 days prior to the date you acquired the property, affirm that you conducted the appropriate updates in the original assessment within 180 days prior to your acquisition of the property in order to take advantage of the bona fide prospective purchaser, innocent landowner, or contiguous property owner provision.

+- iv) Post-Acquisition Uses.
+Describe all uses to which the property has been put since you acquired ownership through the present, including any uses by persons or entities other than you.
 Please provide a timeline with the names of all current and prior users during the time of your ownership; the dates of all uses; the details of each use, including the rights or other reason pursuant to which the use was claimed or taken (e.g., lease, license, trespass); and your relationship to the current and prior users. - v) Continuing Obligations.
-3 Describe in detail the specific appropriate care that you exercised (or if you have yet to acquire the property, that you will exercise upon
+Describe in detail the specific appropriate care that you exercised with respect to hazardous substances found at the site by taking reasonable steps3 to: - Stop any continuing releases; - Prevent any threatened future release; and - Prevent or limit exposure to any previously released hazardous substance.